Star Wars: Episode III – Revenge of the Sith: Plot

-Orbiting above Coruscant, Jedi Master Obi-Wan Kenobi and Knight Anakin Skywalker lead a mission to rescue Supreme Chancellor Palpatine from the cyborg Separatist commander General Grievous.
-After infiltrating Grievous's flagship, Obi-Wan and Anakin battle the Sith Lord Count Dooku, whom Anakin decapitates at Palpatine's insistence.
+Three years after the start of the Clone Wars, (Note: As depicted in Star Wars: Episode II – Attack of the Clones (2002)) Jedi Master Obi-Wan Kenobi and Knight Anakin Skywalker lead a mission to rescue Supreme Chancellor Palpatine from the cyborg Separatist commander General Grievous.
+After infiltrating Grievous's flagship in Coruscant's orbit, Obi-Wan and Anakin battle the Sith Lord Count Dooku, whom Anakin disarms and then executes at Palpatine's insistence.
 Grievous escapes the damaged ship before Obi-Wan and Anakin crash-land it on Coruscant.
 Anakin reunites with his wife, Padmé Amidala, who tells him she is pregnant.
-Anakin has visions of Padmé dying in childbirth.
+Soon after, Anakin is haunted by visions of Padmé dying in childbirth, similar to the vision he had of his mother before her death.

 Palpatine appoints Anakin to the Jedi Council as his representative.
 Distrusting Palpatine, the Council agrees but refuses to make Anakin a Jedi Master.
 They instead instruct him to spy on Palpatine, diminishing Anakin's faith in the Jedi.
 Meanwhile, on Utapau, Grievous relocates the Separatist leaders to the volcanic planet Mustafar.
-Obi-Wan travels to Utapau, where he confronts and kills Grievous, while Yoda travels to the Wookiee planet of Kashyyyk to defend it from the Separatist droid attack on the Wookiees.
+Obi-Wan travels to Utapau and battles Grievous, ultimately killing him.

 Meanwhile, Palpatine tempts Anakin with the dark side of the Force, promising that it can save Padmé's life.
-Anakin deduces that Palpatine is the Sith Lord behind the Clone Wars, which began three years earlier.
-(Note: As depicted in Star Wars: Episode II – Attack of the Clones (2002)) He reports his treachery to Mace Windu, who confronts and subdues Palpatine, leaving the latter disfigured.
-Desperate to save Padmé, Anakin prevents Windu from killing Palpatine by slicing off his right hand.
-Palpatine then sends Windu falling to his death.
-Despite being horrified by his actions, Anakin pledges himself to the Sith, and Palpatine knights him as Darth Vader.
-Palpatine issues Order 66, which commands the clone troopers to kill their commanding Jedi generals across the galaxy, while Vader and a battalion of clone troopers kill the remaining Jedi in the Jedi Temple.
-Vader then travels to Mustafar to assassinate the Separatist leaders, while Palpatine declares himself Emperor before the Galactic Senate, transforming the Republic into the Galactic Empire.
-He denounces the Jedi as traitors.
+Anakin deduces that Palpatine is the Sith Lord, Darth Sidious, and the one who orchestrated the Clone Wars.
+He reports this to Mace Windu, who confronts and subdues Palpatine.
+Desperate to save Padmé, Anakin maims Windu to prevent him from killing Sidious, allowing Sidious to kill Windu with his Force lightning.
+Despite being horrified by his actions, Anakin pledges himself to the Sith in return for Sidious' help in saving Padmé.
+Sidious christens Anakin, now known as Darth Vader.
+Sidious issues Order 66, which makes the obedience-conditioned clone troopers kill their commanding Jedi generals across the galaxy, while Vader commands a battalion of clone troopers to massacre the remaining Jedi in the Jedi Temple.
+Vader then assassinates the Separatist leaders on Mustafar, while Sidious publicly denounces the Jedi as traitors and declares himself Emperor before the Galactic Senate, transforming the Republic into the Galactic Empire.